eclipse-dataplane-core/dataplane-sdk-net/README.md

 This registers authorization handlers for all resource types, that reject any request, where the `participantContextId` does not match the auth token's `sub` claim, for example:

-* `/api/v1/participant123/dataflows/dataflowXYZ/state` and `sub: participant123` -> accepted, if `participant123` owns
+* `/api/v1/participant123/dataflows/dataflowXYZ` and `sub: participant123` -> accepted, if `participant123` owns
   `dataflowXYZ`
-* `/api/v1/participant123/dataflows/dataflowXYZ/state` and `sub: participant456` -> rejected
+* `/api/v1/participant123/dataflows/dataflowXYZ` and `sub: participant456` -> rejected, if `participant123` does not
+  own `dataflowXYZ`

 ### 2.5 Setting up authorization of outgoing HTTP requests

-The data plane needs to send HTTP requests to the control plane on several occasions, for example when sending asynchronous DPS messages, or to register and un-register the data plane with the control plane.
+The data plane needs to send HTTP requests to the control plane on several occasions, for example, when sending asynchronous DPS messages, or to register and un-register the data plane with the control plane.

 These requests must be authenticated, i.e. carry an `Authorization: Bearer ey...` header.
 Fortunately, the DataPlane SDK